aro-arko/Blog-Project/README.md

 ### User

-- Created manually in the database with predefined credentials.
+- Can create a new blog.
-- Can delete any blog.
+- Can delete their own blog.
-- Can block any user by updating a property isBlocked.
-- Cannot update any blog.
+- Cannot update thwir own blog.

 ## Authentication & Authorization